M-R-K-Development/mymail-mailgun-integration/readme.txt

 This Plugin requires [MyMail Newsletter Plugin for WordPress](http://rxa.li/mymail?utm_source=Mandrill+integration+for+MyMail)

 This Plugin gets 'opened' and 'failed' stats from Mailgun and integrates into mymail stats.
-Stats are fired using last timestamps value received from mailgun in wp_mymail_actions table (from opened, and failed events at the moment);
+Stats are fired using last timestamps value received from mailgun in wp_mymail_actions table (from opened, and failed events at the moment)